risk-first/website/menagerie/Communication-Risk.md

 Each protocol "passes on" to the next one in the chain.
 On the left, we have the representation most suitable for the _messages_:  HTTP is designed for browsers to use to ask for and receive web pages.
 As we move right, we are converting the message more and more into a form suitable for the [Channel](Communication-Risk#channels): in this case, microwave transmission.

-By having a stack of protocols, we are able to apply [Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), each protocol handling just a few concerns:
+By having a stack of protocols, we are able to apply [Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), each protocol handling just a few concerns<!-- tweet-end -->:

  - `HTML` Abstraction: A language for describing the contents of a web-page.
  - `HTTP` Abstraction: Name-Value pairs, agreed on by both `curl` and Google, URLs and error codes.